Buy Nintendo Below $25

 App highly restrictive

 Pricing is not the only issue that plagues Super Mario Run.
 The game requires an internet connection and requires plenty of data during game play.
 Nintendo must rectify the criticisms by removing the online-only requirement and cutting the price.
-The free version gives 3-4 free levels which players may complete within 2-3 hours at most.
+The free version gives 3-4 free levels, which players may complete within 2-3 hours at most.
 Unlike games like Activision's (NASDAQ:ATVI) Candy Crush or Angry Birds, there are too few levels.
 Replaying the level hardly seems fun.
 This implies players will not buy the full version.

 Analysts estimate 8 percent of downloaders will buy the game.
 This estimate is too high.
 Investors should estimate only 2-4 percent will buy the full version.